 I am particularly thrilled about two tickets for rarely-performed works that I love to listen to.
 Those would be Handel’s early oratorio Il trionfo del tempo e del disinganno at Berliner Philharmoniker (being performed in the original 1707 version, not one of the later reworkings) and Porpora’s Polifemo with Julia Lezhneva and Franco Fagioli at Het Concertgebouw.
 You can hear the Polifemo aria “Alto Giove” sung by Fagioli on YouTube.
 I don’t find the cast I’ll hear for Handel on YouTube, but I can give a link to the delightful Amanda Forsythe singing the aria “Tu del Ciel ministro eletto.”
 Oh either inspires shivers of joy in anticipation.
 What a season I get to have!

 Covering many countries – and what I use for Europe

 This is the site when you know what city you’ll be in or near, and what dates you have open.
 Efficient and easy.
 They sell official tickets for venues worldwide and are not resellers.
-I hope to be accepted an affiliate, so if you buy via my link, I would get a little commission that would help me attend something next year.
-Will update this post when I have an answer from them.
+I have just been accepted as an affiliate, so if you buy via my link, I would get a little commission that would help me attend something next year.

 When in France, I regularly check BilletReduc for discounted tickets to concerts as well as theatre and other performances.
 Site is in French, but after all, names of composers, performers and venues are what you’re wading through, so shouldn’t be too hard.